SirBob01/Dynamo-Engine/README.md

 To use `Dynamo`, the compiler must support at least C++17.

+## Compiling Demos

+The API comes with demo programs to test core features of the engine.
+To compile them, `cmake` must be installed.
+Go to the `demos/build` directory, then run:
+- `cmake .`
+- `make`

+This, of course, assumes that all the dependency requirements are satisfied.

 ## Contributing

 Anyone is welcome to open a pull request!
 State the issue being solved and explain the solution precisely.
 Just ensure that the new code adheres to the style of the codebase.